REFUGEES & PEOPLE SEEKING ASYLUM IN THE AUSTRALIAN COMMUNITY

 Note: The new tribunal (Administrative Review Tribunal) commenced operations on 14 October 2024, meaning a significant period between the conclusion of one tribunal and commencement of the other.

-The average number of weeks the AAT took to finalise a protection case.
+The average number of weeks the ART currently taking to finalise a protection appeal.
+9% of protection appeals are currently resulting in the original decision being overturned.

 Statistics are updated regularly.
 Request an asylum statistic: info@asyluminsight.com.